A Guide to Boat Insurance by Daigle & Travers, Darien, Connecticut (203) 655-6974

 For partial covered losses, policies will typically include the cost of repairs, with a deduction for a percentage of the depreciation at the time of the loss.

 An agreed amount value policy means that you and your insurer have come to an agreement regarding the value of your vessel.

-This means that if there is a total loss, you will be covered for that agreed amount.
-If there is a partial loss, old items on your craft will be replaced with new ones.
-There will also not be any deduction for depreciation under this type of policy including lower units and outdrives.
+This means that if there is a total covered loss, you will be compensated for that agreed amount.
+If there is a partial covered loss, old items on your craft will be replaced with new ones.
+There will also not be any deduction for depreciation under this type of policy, including lower units and outdrives.
 Additionally, under and agreed value policy, mechanical breakdown coverage is available.

 What is not covered under a watercraft insurance policy?

-These policies typically will not cover wear and tear, deterioration over time, damages from animals, marring, denting, scratching, defects in manufacturing or design, osmosis, blistering, electrolysis, and damages from ice and freezing.
+These policies typically will not cover wear and tear, deterioration over time, damage from animals, marring, denting, scratching, defects in manufacturing or design, osmosis, blistering, electrolysis, and damage from ice and freezing.